carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                   If not specified, generate code that can be loaded and executed in a process with either setting of SRAMECC.

+     tgsplit           ``-m[no-]tgsplit``         Enable/disable generating code that assumes work-groups are launched in threadgroup split mode.
+                                                  When enabled the waves of a work-group may be launched in different CUs.

      wavefrontsize64 - ``-m[no-]wavefrontsize64`` Control the wavefront size used when
                                                   generating code for kernels.
 When disabled